davidafshepherd/smartcart-v3/README.md

 The backend will run at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
 Press CTRL + C to exit.

-Next, set up the frontend:
+Lastly, set up the frontend:

 ```bash
 cd ../frontend